 Participants are selected based on a number of factors.
-These include having one or more of the sought health conditions or having a compelling story about how smoking has impacted their lives.
-Initially, participants are reviewed based on basic information about their smoking history and corresponding health issues.
+These include having one or more of the sought health conditions and having a compelling story about how smoking has impacted their lives.
+Participants also must have quit smoking more than six months ago.
+Initially, candidates are reviewed based on basic information about their smoking history and corresponding health issues.
 Later in the process a background check will also be conducted.
 These steps are required to ensure that the campaign is both accurate and effective.
-The only way to know for sure if you might be eligible to become a participant is to contact us via the email or by phone number listed on this website.
+The only way to know for sure if you might be eligible to become a participant is to contact us via the email address or by phone number listed on this website.

 The selection process may take many weeks and depends on how many applications we receive.
 You will be contacted promptly if you are a good fit and if we want to move your application to the next phase.

-All travel, lodging and expenses will be paid for you to attend the filming, photography, and recording sessions.
-In addition, you will be paid a $2,500 fee for participation.
-Once the ads begin running, you will be paid talent rates consistent with the Screen Actors Guild.
-These rates vary widely depending on how long and at what level your ads are placed in the media.
+All travel, lodging, and expenses will be paid for you to attend the filming, photography, and recording sessions.
+In addition, those featured in the ad(s) will be paid a $2,500 fee for participation.

 Your first name, age, and your home state will be included in the advertising as well as answers to questions about your personal health and your smoking history.
 All other personal identifying information is kept strictly confidential unless you choose to share it on your own.